 Your dog must have good manners

-First of all, as always, your dog needs to be taught good basic manners.
-Amanda, our dog trainer at our Richmond location says, “’Sit’ and ‘down’ [commands] must be solid and reliable for public outings.
-I also have clients use the ‘climb’ command when out in public.
-Clients often take towels or mats for their dogs to lay on, so they can use the climb command and trust their dogs to stay on the object.”
+First of all, your dog needs to be taught proper manners.
+The Professional Dog Trainers at Holiday Barn Pet Resorts recommend “Sit” and “down” [commands] as imperatives when dining out with your pups.
+The commands must be solid and reliable for public outings.
+The “climb” command is also very helpful when out in public.
+Clients often take towels or mats for their dogs to lay on, so they can use the climb command and trust their dogs to stay on the object.

 Like flies to honey, the accidental dropping of food from the table could have some disastrous results if your pup is not properly trained.
 If your dog has been instilled good basic obedience, you will not have to worry about him/her racing for dropped food, barking at other dogs, begging, whining, or becoming rambunctious, especially beneath a table filled with glassware.
 Part of our Holiday Barn Pet Resorts Dog Training objective is the development of good impulse control.
 Good impulse control will kick-in to help your dog resist those things that would normally be enticing… dropped food, other dogs, or squirrels!